fatiyilmaz/fatiyilmaz/README.md

 <details>
  <summary><h3>👨‍💻 About Me ✅</h3></summary>
   <h3 align="left">
-Fatih Yılmaz
+Fatih Yilmaz
-Software Test Engineer

 At least 1+ year of experience as a Software Test Engineer with significant experience in Manual Testing, Automation Testing, UI Testing, API Testing, Database Testing, Test Reports and Web Service Applications.

 I have ISTQB certificate.

 Good communication and writing skills.
 Ability to work with everyone as a team player.

 I am always eager to learn new skills and improve myself.
 I like to teach and lead with the knowledge I have learned.

 Taking it step by step with a detail-oriented approach.
 Testing where bugs can occur from a user perspective.

 Problem solving skills, such as conflict issues or framework exceptions.

 I am a fast learner, I enjoy what I do and I want to have more experience.

 Native Turkish and intermediate level English(A2) open to improvement.

-fatiylmz1212@gmail.com

  </h3>
 </details>